UCL/TLOmodel/docs/azure_batch.rst

 .. note:: **Behaviour of assert statements**

-   Scenario runs submitted with tlo batch-submit will be default run with any assert statements disabled.
+   Scenario runs submitted with ``tlo batch-submit`` will by default run with any assert statements disabled.
-   Typically these are only needed for initial checking of correctness of code during local runs but as they add some overhead, we can get a useful speed-up by disabling them on longer jobs.
+   Typically, these are used for checking correctness of code in tests and local runs but as they add some overhead, we can get a useful speed-up by disabling them on longer jobs.
-   To run jobs with assertions enabled pass the ``--asserts-on flag`` to ``tlo batch-submit``.
+   To run jobs with assertions enabled pass the ``--asserts-on`` flag` to ``tlo batch-submit``.

 *List jobs currently on Azure Batch where id contains "tamuri"*::